Nate Morris: Fundraising

+2026 Senate campaign

+In early 2025, Morris expressed an interest in possibly running for U.S. Senate or governor in Kentucky.
+In February 2025, Morris criticized Kentucky Senator Mitch McConnell for voting against confirming Tulsi Gabbard and Pete Hegseth to Trump's cabinet.
+Later that month, Donald Trump Jr. expressed support for Morris's public criticism of McConnell.
+In March 2025, Time reported that Vice President JD Vance had encouraged Morris to run for the U.S. Senate in Kentucky.
+In June 2025, Morris announced that he would make a bid for the U.S. Senate on a podcast with Donald Trump Jr., and was endorsed by Charlie Kirk of Turning Point Action at an event in Shepherdsville.
+Morris was also endorsed by U.S. Senators Jim Banks and Bernie Moreno, and businessmen Vivek Ramaswamy and Richard Uihlein.

 Business

 Morris founded Rubicon Technologies, formerly known as Rubicon Global, in 2008 after collaborating with a high school friend, Marc Spiegel.
 The company is focused on business-to-business and municipal waste and recycling services.
-Rubicon became a public company in August of 2022, listing on the New York Stock Exchange under the ticker symbol RBT.
+Rubicon became a public company in August 2022, listing on the New York Stock Exchange under the ticker symbol RBT.
+A 2017 Bloomberg article described the company's struggles with its technology and business model, as it attempted to distinguish itself from a traditional waste broker.

-Mr. Morris stepped down as Rubicon's CEO on October 13th, 2022 following a decrease in the stock's share price from $7.94 at IPO to $1.37.
+Mr. Morris stepped down as Rubicon's CEO on October 13, 2022.
 CTO Phil Rodoni succeeded Morris as CEO.
-Morris retained a consulting role, served as Chairman of the Board, and transitioned to a seat on the board of directors.
+As part of the transition, Morris retained a consulting role, was chairman, and a member of the board of directors.

-Morris is the Chairman and CEO of Morris Industries, based in Lexington, Kentucky.
+Morris founded Morris Industries in 2010, where he serves as chairman and CEO, headquartered in Lexington.
+Morris Industries acquired Republic Financial, an insurance company, in 2024.

 Personal life

 Morris married Jane Mosbacher on New Year's Eve 2011.
 She is the daughter of Robert Mosbacher Jr., the head of the Overseas Private Investment Corporation under George W. Bush, and granddaughter of George H. W. Bush's commerce secretary Robert Mosbacher Sr.

+Morris is a member of the Council on Foreign Relations and the National Society Sons of the American Revolution.
+Morris was awarded an honorary doctorate from the University of Pikeville.